ShinyHobo/shinyhobo.github.io/_posts/2022-02-03-Progress-Tracker-Delta.md

 ---
 layout: post
-title: "Progress Report Delta - 2022-02-03"
+title: "Progress Tracker Delta - 2022-02-03"
 date: 2022-02-03
 categories: Delta
 ---

-# Progress Report Delta #
+# Progress Tracker Delta #
 ### 431 deliverables listed | Wed Dec 15 2021 => Fri Feb 03 2022 ###
 There were 89 modifications, 4 removals, and 15 additions (with 2 returning) in this update.